ieg-dhr/DigiKAR_Projektseminar/information.md

 <h2>Persons studied in the project</h2>

 <p>The early modern clerics whose biographies the students have researched for this project held offices in the cathedral chapter of the Prince-Bishopric of Mainz (in present-day Germany).
-Initially, the students' research also included laymen who held cathedral prebends, but the final focus of the project was placed on <strong>fifteen deans of the cathedral</strong> ("Dompröbste") active between 1650 and 1800:</p>
+Initially, the students' research also included laymen who held cathedral prebends, but the final focus of the project was placed on <strong>fourteen provosts of the cathedral</strong> ("Dompröbste") active between 1650 and 1800:</p>

 1) Adolf Hund von Saulheim